What Is an Introvert? Definition & Guide to Introversion

 - Being shy means you get very nervous and self-conscious in social situations.
 Both introverts and extroverts can have this trait — not all natural-born extroverts run around chatting with strangers!

 - Being introverted means socializing wears you out.
 You might not be nervous or shy at all.
 In fact, many introverts enjoy socializing (as long as it’s meaningful!).
+And some even get misidentified as ambiverts or extroverts.
 But since it will eventually tire you out, you probably avoid extra social time when you can.

 Compare social stamina to running.
 If extroverts are marathon runners, introverts are sprinters.
 That doesn’t mean that introverts don’t like running (er, social time).
 It just means we have to conserve our energy.